DevCrumbs/Warcraft-II/README.md

 - The player can also heal themselves if they go to a runestone and click it.

+# Levels

+There are four levels for the player to choose in bettween.
+Two of them are easy, two of them have a medium difficulty and the other one is hard.

 # About the units

 If the player clicks the barracks, and they have enough gold or food, the player creates units.